 Medicines used to prevent or treat osteoporosis include:

-- Parathyroid hormone (teriparatide [Forteo]).
-This medicine is used for the treatment of men with severe osteoporosis who are at high risk for bone fracture.
+Parathyroid hormone (teriparatide [Forteo]).
+This medicine is used for the treatment of men who have severe osteoporosis and who are at high risk for bone fracture.
 It is given by injection.

 If you have low testosterone levels, your doctor may give you hormone therapy (shots, gels, or patches) to prevent osteoporosis.
 But hormone therapy to treat osteoporosis has not been approved by the FDA.
 If testosterone therapy is recommended, discuss the risks and benefits with your doctor.